phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 165872
+#Number of Trump Tweets: 166318
-#Number of Clinton Tweets: 104063
-#Number of Cruz Tweets: 85663
-#Number of Sanders Tweets: 69458
+#Number of Sanders Tweets: 69637
-#Number of Rubio Tweets: 46113
+#Number of Rubio Tweets: 46239
-#Number of Carson Tweets: 7490
+#Number of Carson Tweets: 7509
 #Total Number of Tweets:
+#Number of Cruz Tweets:
+#Number of Clinton Tweets:
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---